adarnimrod/resume/resume.rst

 About me
 --------

+- Freelance, works remotely from Zichron Ya'akov, Israel.

 - Born in ’83.

-- Resides in Haifa, Israel.

 - German and Israeli citizenship.